 One of the most cost effective solutions for negating the dry air produced by heating units is to invest in a humidifier at home.
 Switch it on at the same time as you turn on the heat and you can provide your skin with some much needed protection from dry air at home.
 The bedroom often makes the best room to place your humidifier as that is where most of us spend the greatest amount of time.

 Our Skin Care Professionals Can Help

-If your daily skin care routine needs a boost of its own, our team at the Dermatology Clinic can help.
+If your daily skin care routine needs a boost of its own, our team at Valley View Dermatology can help.
 Our aestheticians can provide the tips needed to keep your skin looking and feeling its best.
 We can also provide recommendations on which fall skin care products you should add to a daily routine that works best for your skin type.